-- 4.1 The Council will give at least 5 clear days notice of any meeting by posting details of the meeting at The Council House, Burcot Lane, Bromsgrove and on the Council website. - 4.2 However, in cases of exceptional urgency the Chief Executive, having consulted with the Chairman of the Council or the Chairman of the relevant Committee, Board or Panel, may convene a meeting giving less than 5 clear days' notice.
+- 4.1 The Council will give at least 5 clear days notice of any meeting by posting details of the meeting on the Council website. - 4.2 However, in cases of exceptional urgency the Chief Executive, having consulted with the Chairman of the Council or the Chairman of the relevant Committee, Board or Panel, may convene a meeting giving less than 5 clear days' notice.
 The agenda and minutes of the meeting shall specify the nature of the exceptional urgency. - 4.3 For the avoidance of doubt, where the term "clear days" is used, this does not include statutory and concessionary holidays, the day on which notice is given, the day of the meeting or any Saturday or Sunday.